 Occupational exposures to carcinogens are estimated to cause over 5000 new cases of cancer in Australia each year.
 To read more click here.

 The Work Health and Safety Act 2011 took effect as of 1 January 2012.
-For more information on the new Work Safety Act or to download current and past ORS E-News Bulletins visit the Office of Regulatory Services website or contact them on (02) 6207 300.
-For more information on the Act or Work Health & Safety matters visit the WorkSafe ACT website.
+For more information contact Access Canberra (this was the Office of Regulatory Services).
+For more information on the Act or Work Health & Safety matters in general visit WorkSafe ACT.

 The Radiation Protection Standard for Occupational Exposure to Ultraviolet Radiation (2006) published by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), contains guidelines for both employers and employees for minimising worker’s exposure to solar UVR.